petergridge/openweathermaphistory/README.md

 ## REVISION HISTORY
 ### 2.0.0
-- Add current and forecast information
+- Add current observation and forecast information
 - Support the collection of more than 5 days of data
 - Monitor API usage
 - Move to config flow for configuration